Properties and Transformations of Weingarten Surfaces: Transformations

+characterise either tubular surfaces or planes (that is in the rotational case, cylinders, tori of revolution or planes).
+It is observed that for LW surfaces, $\Lambda_2=\Upsilon^2-4\lambda C$ and so the $\Lambda_2=0$ case has already been proven.
+Now consider the $\Lambda_2>0$ case.\\

-It is easy to show the above relation and $\Lambda_2=0$ implies at least one of $k_1$ or $k_2$ is constant.
-It is known that every connected component of a surface with a constant principal curvature is a subset of either a round sphere, a tube over a curve (if the constant principal curvature is non-zero)\cite{st70} or a developable surface (if a principal curvature is constantly zero).
-Since the surface in question is rotationally symmetric and connected, it must be a subset of a torus of revolution, round sphere, plane, cone or cylinder.
+We first recall the following fact: Every connected component of a surface with a constant principal curvature is a subset of either a round sphere, a tube over a curve (if the constant principal curvature is non-zero)\cite{st70} or a developable surface (if a principal curvature is constantly zero).
+A connected surface of revolution with constant principal curvatures must therefore be a subset of a torus of revolution or a round sphere (if $K$ is not identically zero) or a subset of a plane, cone or cylinder (if $K\equiv 0$).\\

-Now consider the $\Lambda_2>0$ case.
+Our strategy of proof will be to, assuming $\mathcal{S}$ is semi-quadratic, show that one of the principal curvatures of $\mathcal{S}$ is constant.
 We first assume $K$ is nowhere vanishing on $\mathcal{S}$, i.e. $\mathcal{S}$ is non-flat.
-If either $k_1$ or $k_2$ are constant on $\mathcal{S}$, then $\mathcal{S}$ is a subset of a torus of revolution or a round sphere.
-Hence our strategy of proof will be to show that this is always the case.
 Assume for contradiction that both $k_1$ and $k_2$ are non constant.
-By \Cref{prop: sl2 acts transitively on QW} take an $\slr$ transformation of $\mathcal{S}$ to a surface $\widetilde{\mathcal{S}}$ satisfying either of the Weingarten relations
+Take a $\slr$ transformation of $\mathcal{S}$, whose relation we may assume w.l.o.g. to be normalised, to another semi-quadratic surface $\widetilde{\mathcal{S}}$ sharing the same invariant $\Lambda_1$ and satisfying either of the Weingarten relations